-- analysis of the rates of Domestic Violence related assaults numbers of Apprehended Domestic Violence Orders (ADVO); Breaches of ADVOs; Aboriginal population rates; and areas showing a significant increase in rates of domestic violence; - consideration of existing local infrastructure capacity to support the program including presence of other domestic violence services; and - consultation with FACS Districts and government partners on the proposed locations.
+- analysis of the rates of Domestic Violence related assaults numbers of Apprehended Domestic Violence Orders (ADVO); Breaches of ADVOs; Aboriginal population rates; and areas showing a significant increase in rates of domestic violence; - consideration of existing local infrastructure capacity to support the program including presence of other domestic violence services; and - consultation with FACS Districts with and government partners on the proposed locations.

 Service Support Fund services were designed to complement the SHS and fill known gaps across the state, including services targeted at domestic and family violence and youth.
-The Inner City Restoration services ensure that homeless or at risk clients continue to receive services in the City of Sydney to allow a progressive implementation of strategies to tackle inner city drift (including Connect 100 which supports homeless people to stay in or near their local communities), and increased access to services in regional areas created through funding increases under the Reform.
+The Inner City Restoration services ensure that homeless or at risk clients continue to receive services in the City of Sydney to allow a progressive implementation of strategies to tackle inner city drift (including the Housing & Support for Rough Sleepers initiative which will support homeless people to stay in or near their local communities), and increased access to services in regional areas created through funding increases under the SHS reform.

 Start Safely specifically supports clients escaping from domestic or family violence that are homeless or at risk, on a demand and need basis across the State.
-The Temporary Accommodation, Link2home, Private Rental Subsidy and Private Rental Market Assistance Programs also support clients across the State based on demand and need.
+The Temporary Accommodation, Link2Home, Private Rental Subsidy and Private Rental Market Assistance Programs also support clients across the State based on demand and need.
 This includes homeless or at risk clients escaping domestic and family violence and youth.

-Examples of how NPAH funds are spent across NSW to support the priority outputs are:
+Examples of how NPAH funds are spent across NSW to support the priority outputs are:.